Deem Strengths, Domain Expertise, and Key Differentiators

 In November 2018, Deem made a partnership with Avis India to offer car rental content to business travelers around the world.
 The new integration brings the Avis India Chauffeured Driver content to Deem powered travel platforms including Sabre, Apollo, GetThere, Egencia, and Deem Work Fource.
 All bookings will automatically write back to the respective GDS for travel management servicing.

 In February 2016, Deem acquired Whisk, the company behind Ridgeback, the next-generation Software-as-a-Service (SaaS) back-office solution for ground transportation operators.
 The acquisition of Whisk will help strengthen Deem's industry-leading line of car service applications, a now complete technology solution for operators and corporations alike.
 The Deem Car Service applications include a SaaS back-office, auto-dispatch capabilities for advanced-schedule and real-time reservations, mobile and online applications, and more.
 Operators on the Deem Car Service network are also able to offer their customers access to Deem's full range of travel and expense management applications.

 Deem Customers in ARTW Customer Database

-Key Verticals: Aerospace and Defense, Automotive, Banking and Financial Services, Communication, Construction, Real Estate, Consumer Packaged Goods, K12, Higher Education, Federal Government, State and Local Government, Public Safety, Healthcare, Life Insurance, P&C Insurance, Specialty Insurance, Leisure and Recreation, Hospitality, Life Sciences, Manufacturing, Media, Faith Based Nonprofit, Youth and Elderly Care Nonprofit, Special Cause Nonprofit, Oil and Gas, Professional Services, Retail, Transportation, Utilities,
+Key Verticals: Aerospace and Defense, Automotive, Banking and Financial Services, Communication, Construction, Real Estate, Consumer Packaged Goods, K396, Higher Education, Federal Government, State and Local Government, Public Safety, Healthcare, Life Insurance, P&C Insurance, Specialty Insurance, Leisure and Recreation, Hospitality, Life Sciences, Manufacturing, Media, Faith-Based Nonprofit, Youth and Elderly Care, Special Cause Nonprofit, Oil and Gas, Chemicals, Professional Services, Retail, Transportation, Utilities,

 Deem Key Enterprise and Cloud Applications